 Causes actual damage.

-Statements of Opinion.
+Truth and Opinions.
 The essential condition of recovery for defamation is the existence of falsehood.
+For a statement to be defamatory, it must be false.
+“Truth... is an absolute defense to defamation.”
+(Campanelli v.
+Regents of Univ. of Cal.
+(1996) 44 Cal.App.4th 572.)
 Because the statement must contain a provable falsehood, courts distinguish between statements of fact and statements of opinion for purposes of defamation liability.
 Although statements of fact may be actionable as libel, statements of opinion are constitutionally protected.
 That does not mean that statements of opinion enjoy blanket protection.
 On the contrary, where an expression of opinion implies a false assertion of fact, the opinion can constitute actionable defamation.
 The critical question is not whether a statement is fact or opinion, but ‘“whether a reasonable fact finder could conclude the published statement declares or implies a provably false assertion of fact.
 (Wong v.
 Jing (2010) 189 Cal.App.4th 1354, 1370.)

-SLAPP.
+Anti-SLAPP Motion.
 If someone is sued for the purpose of quashing their free speech rights, an anti-SLAPP motion can be filed.
 However, if communications to the membership are defamatory on their face, an anti-SLAPP motion can be denied.
 (Silk v.
 Feldman.)
+See Anti-SLAPP Motions.